-As digital assets have grown in both popularity and market size, the U.S. Congress and a number of U.S. federal and state agencies (including FinCEN, SEC, CFTC, FINRA, the Consumer Financial Protection Bureau ("CFPB"), the Department of Justice, the Department of Homeland Security, the Federal Bureau of Investigation, the IRS and state financial institution regulators) have been examining the operations of digital asset networks, digital asset users and the digital asset exchange markets, with particular focus on the extent to which digital assets can be used to launder the proceeds of illegal activities or fund criminal or terrorist enterprises and the safety and soundness of exchanges or other service-providers that hold digital assets for users.
+As digital assets have grown in both popularity and market size, the U.S. Congress and a number of U.S. federal and state agencies (including FinCEN, SEC, CFTC, FINRA, the Consumer Financial Protection Bureau ("CFPB"), the Department of Justice, the Department of Homeland Security, the Federal Bureau of Investigation, the IRS and state financial institution regulators) have been examining the operations of digital asset networks, digital asset users and the Digital Asset Exchange Markets, with particular focus on the extent to which digital assets can be used to launder the proceeds of illegal activities or fund criminal or terrorist enterprises and the safety and soundness of exchanges or other service-providers that hold digital assets for users.
 Many of these state and federal agencies have issued consumer advisories regarding the risks posed by digital assets to investors.
 In addition, federal and state agencies, and other countries have issued rules or guidance about the treatment of digital asset transactions or requirements for businesses engaged in digital asset activity.

-In addition, the SEC, U.S. state securities regulators and several foreign governments have issued warnings that digital assets sold in initial coin offerings ("ICOs") may be classified as securities and that both those digital assets and ICOs may be subject to securities regulations.
-On-going and future regulatory actions may alter, perhaps to a materially adverse extent, the nature of an investment in the Shares or the ability of the Trust to continue to operate.
+In addition, the SEC, U.S. state securities regulators and several foreign governments have issued warnings that digital assets sold in initial coin offerings may be classified as securities and that both those digital assets and initial coin offerings may be subject to securities regulations.
+Ongoing and future regulatory actions may alter, perhaps to a materially adverse extent, the nature of an investment in the Shares or the ability of the Trust to continue to operate.
 Additionally, U.S. state and federal, and foreign regulators and legislatures have taken action against virtual currency businesses or enacted restrictive regimes in response to adverse publicity arising from hacks, consumer harm, or criminal activity stemming from virtual currency activity.

 In July 2019, U.S. Treasury Secretary Steven Mnuchin stated that he had "very serious concerns" about digital assets.
 Secretary Mnuchin indicated that one source of concern is digital assets' potential to be used to fund illicit activities.
 Secretary Mnuchin has indicated that the U.S. Financial Crimes Enforcement Network is planning to release new requirements relating to digital asset activities in the first half of 2020.
+As of the date of this Annual Report, no such requirements have been released.
 See "Item 1A.
-Risk Factors-Risk Factors Related to the Regulation of the Trust and the Shares-Regulatory changes or actions may alter the nature of the value of the Shares or restrict the use of Bitcoins, mining activity or the operation of the Bitcoin Network or the Bitcoin Markets in a manner that adversely affects the value of the Shares."
+Risk Factors-Risk Factors Related to the Regulation of the Trust and the Shares-Regulatory changes or actions may alter the nature of the value of the Shares or restrict the use of Bitcoins, mining activity or the operation of the Bitcoin Network or the Digital Asset Markets in a manner that adversely affects the value of the Shares."

 Law enforcement agencies have often relied on the transparency of blockchains to facilitate investigations.
-Europol, the European Union's law enforcement agency, released a report in October 2017 noting the increased use of privacy-enhancing digital assets like Zcash and Monero in criminal activity on the internet and in May 2018 it was reported that Japan's Financial Service Agency has been pressuring Japanese digital asset exchanges to delist privacy-enhancing digital assets.
-Although no regulatory action has been taken to treat Zcash or other privacy-enhancing digital assets differently, this may change in the future.
+Europol, the European Union's law enforcement agency, released a report in October 2017 noting the increased use of privacy-preserving digital assets like Zcash and Monero in criminal activity on the internet and in May 2018 it was reported that Japan's Financial Service Agency has been pressuring Japanese digital asset exchanges to delist privacy-preserving digital assets.
+Although no regulatory action has been taken to treat Zcash, Monero, or other privacy-preserving digital assets differently, this may change in the future.